BREAKING: Residents In Kano Protest Demolition of Buildings | Latest Nigeria News Today

 BREAKING: Residents In Kano Protest Demolition of Buildings

-Hundreds of protesters on Monday hit Kano streets to express their displeasure with the ongoing demolition exercises of the state government.
+Hundreds of protesters on Monday hit Kano streets to protest and express their displeasure with the ongoing demolition exercises of the state government.
 The News Chronicle earlier reported that the government has pulled down some structures while several others have been marked for demolition.

 The government premised its action on the grounds that the land upon which the affected structures were erected were “illegally” allocated by the immediate past government.